 1. Crete

 Crete is referred to with the nickname “island of the gods.”
-The famous Greek island is known for its history, its welcoming people, its picturesque landscapes, and high quality of life.
+The famous Greek island is known for its history, its welcoming people, its picturesque landscapes, and its high quality of life.
 It seems like everyone is always in a good mood, even when there is a disagreement.

 Crete is the largest island in Greece, with immense cultural and archaeological heritage, and gems like the Palace of Knossos.
-The environment in Crete is stunning, with spectacular beaches, gorges and mountains and Mediterranean olive groves and vineyards.
+The environment in Crete is stunning, with spectacular beaches, gorges and mountains, and Mediterranean olive groves and vineyards.

 Crete is the fifth most visited destination in Greece, and it ranks seventh in the world in terms of the number of tourists, according to data from the World Tourism Organisation.